fmbearmf/site/src/blog/index.md

 (Sorted by date created)

 <div id="latestPost">
-    JavaScript must be enabled for the blog index to work.
-Otherwise visit <a href="/blogindex.txt">blogindex.txt</a> for a plaintext list.
+    JavaScript must be enabled for the index to build.
+Otherwise visit <a href="/blogindex.txt">blogindex.txt</a> for a static list.
 </div>